- Our schools

 Petroleum Engineering applies practical science to the challenges and problems associated with oil and gas exploration, drilling and production.

-Photovoltaic Engineering studies the manufacture and use of solar cells to create electricity to power virtually anything electrical.
+Photovoltaic Engineering studies the manufacture and use of solar cells to create electricity.

-Renewable Energy Engineering explores ways to make the best use of renewable energy technologies including solar thermal systems, photovoltaics, wind and biomass.
+Renewable Energy Engineering explores the best use of renewable energy technologies.

 Software Engineering includes the design and implement of specific, reliable, efficient and secure software systems for a multitude of purposes.